backstage/backstage/docs/local-dev/cli-build-system.md

 Apart from these requirements, the deciding factor for which transpiler to use is their speed.
 The build process keeps the integration with the transpilers lightweight, without additional plugins or such.
-This enables us to switch out transpilers as new options and optimizations become available, and keep use the best options that are available.
+This enables us to switch out transpilers as new options and optimizations become available, and keep on using the best options that are available.

 Our current selection of transpilers are [esbuild](https://esbuild.github.io/) and [Sucrase](https://github.com/alangpierce/sucrase).
 The reason we choose to